Kalmis/ping-pong-in-k8s/README.md

 ## Accessing the log-output endpoint

-Access via http://localhost:8082 because that port is forwared to the node[0]:30080 as defined in the cluster creation.
+Access via http://localhost:8081 because we have forwarded port 8081 to port 80 on the loadbalancer/ingress at cluster creation.
 ## Setting up local k3d cluster

 The addition to `/etc/hosts` is required, so it is possible to push (pull) images to (from) the cluster registry